CeyangGeng/NewLeetcodeRecording/dp/dp.md

-> ## The general solution for this is think about how to apply the question to the base case, how to get the transfer function.
+> ## The general solution for this is to think about how to apply the question to the base case, how to get the transfer function.

 >
 >